Long Stratton: History

 Long Stratton has two Church of England churches (St Mary and St Michael), as well as a Methodist church.
-The church of Long Stratton St Mary (see right) is one of 124 existing round-tower churches in Norfolk.
+The church of Long Stratton St Mary is one of 124 existing round-tower churches in Norfolk.

 The town was struck by an F1/T2 tornado on 23 November 1981, as part of the record-breaking nationwide tornado outbreak on that day.

-Between 1330 and 1340 GMT on 14 December 1989 a tornado caused damage along a track of at least 5 km in length by 100 metres in width through the south Norfolk villages of North Moulton, Wacton and Long Stratton.
-As many as 100 buildings were damaged in Long Stratton by this T4 intensity tornado but only one person was injured.
+Between 13:30 and 13:40 GMT on 14 December 1989, a tornado caused damage along a track of at least 5 km in length by 100 m in width through the south Norfolk villages of North Moulton, Wacton and Long Stratton.
+As many as 100 buildings were damaged in Long Stratton by this T4 intensity tornado, but only one person was injured.
 The tornado formed from a fast-moving storm cell which developed behind a slowly-moving occluded front around the time that a secondary low was progressing along the front.
-The tornado developed at the forward edge of the storm suggesting it was triggered either by shearing instability along the leading edge of the thunderstorm outflow (gust front) or as a consequence of interaction of gust fronts from adjacent storm cells.
+It developed at the forward edge of the storm, suggesting it was triggered either by shearing instability along the leading edge of the thunderstorm outflow (gust front) or as a consequence of interaction of gust fronts from adjacent storm cells.

+Geography

+The town is situated halfway between Norwich and Diss.